Usage Guide

 Downsampling and performance

-Raw accelerometry files can contain 500,000+ data points per axis.
-Sending all of them to the browser would make the interface slow and unresponsive.
-To solve this, the app uses LTTB (Largest Triangle Three Buckets) downsampling to reduce each axis to ~10,000 visually representative points.
+Raw files can hold 500,000+ points per axis.
+Sending them all to the browser would be slow.
+The app uses LTTB (Largest Triangle Three Buckets) downsampling to cut each axis down to ~10,000 representative points.

-LTTB is a perceptual downsampling algorithm that preserves the visual shape of the signal — peaks, valleys, and rapid changes are retained while flat regions are compressed.
-This means the plot looks nearly identical to the full-resolution data, but renders much faster.
+LTTB keeps the visual shape of the signal: peaks, valleys, and rapid changes stay; flat regions compress.
+The plot looks nearly identical to full-resolution data and renders much faster.

 • Main plot: ~10,000 points per axis